I'll Award You with My Body

-"I'll Award You with My Body" is a song by American singer, dancer, DJ and rapper Redfoo, formerly known as half of LMFAO.
-The song, written and produced by Redfoo, was released on 6 June 2013.
+"I'll Award You with My Body" is a song by American rapper Redfoo, formerly known as half of LMFAO.
+The song, written and produced by Redfoo, was released on June 6, 2013.
 It was not promoted and was not a success on the charts, only charting in Australia at number 58.
 The song charted primarily due to the buzz surrounding Redfoo joining the Australian version of The X Factor in mid-2013.
 His subsequent single would top the chart and be certified 4× Platinum.